The rise, fall, and reemergence of small batch, high-quality food production and the sharing economy.

 Although it seems bleak and like an uphill battle, it is encouraging to know food hasn’t always been produced this way.
 For generations in American history, communities, individuals, and households worked towards a self-sufficient lifestyle (now more often referred to as sustainability) working on their land to create the food and necessities they need to live.
-Some may know these people as homesteaders, others may be familiar with a similar idea, the Victory Garden movement of World War 2.
-During this time, citizens of the United States were asked to counter the food shortages happening all over the country due to the reduced labor pool and the flow of resources to the soldiers serving in overseas, by growing Victory Gardens.
-Victory Gardens were intended to produce a supplement of what every community needed to keep eating.
+Some may know these people as homesteaders, others may be familiar with a similar idea, the victory garden movement during World War II.
+During this time, a reduced labor pool and the flow of resources to soldiers serving overseas led to a food shortage at home.
+The citizens of the United States were asked to counter this by growing victory gardens.
+Victory gardens were intended to produce a supplement of what every community needed to keep eating.

 A new way is possible!

-At the height of the Victory garden movement, around 20 million individuals were farming for the community they lived in and for their own needs.
-As of 2012, the total count of farmers in the US is approx. 3.2 million people.
+At the height of the victory garden movement, around 20 million individuals were farming for the communities they lived in and for their own needs.
+As of 2012, the total count of farmers in the U.S. is approximately 3.2 million people.
 Although the population of the U.S. has grown, the number of farmers and the percentage of farmers in the population has drastically reduced.
-There has been a shift in American thinking over the past 7 decades, but now more than ever with climate change, and food accessibility has come to the forefront of public awareness.
+There has been a shift in American thinking over the past seven decades, but now more than ever with climate change food accessibility has come to the forefront of public awareness.
 We need farmers more than ever to produce food for our communities.
-Now more than ever we need our community to mobilize and begin producing the high-quality food we not only need but also love, to keep our communities thriving, growing, and innovating for years to come.
+Now more than ever, we need our community to mobilize and begin producing the high-quality food we not only need but also love to keep our communities thriving, growing, and innovating for years to come.